sharedskies/pseudopotential/README.md

 ### Documentation

 The pdf file in documents describes the physics implemented in this code.
+The source code is annotated with programming support.

 ### References